 - Participate in the following one time per year

 - Annual member survey (1 hour)

 - Participate in Guild working groups, involving video calls and corresponding activity, this is voluntary in addition to board commitments

 Is there any personal liability?

-Any board member acting in their capacity as an officer of the Guild shall incur no personal liability and shall be held harmless for any such actions to the extent authorized by the laws of Massachusetts (the state our organization was founded in).
+Any board member acting in their capacity as an officer of the Guild shall incur no personal liability and shall be held harmless for any such actions to the extent authorized by the laws of Massachusetts (the state the Guild was founded in).
 The Craft Maltsters Guild carries Directors & Officers (D&O) Insurance.
 D&O liability insurance protects the personal assets of corporate directors and officers, and their spouses, in the event they are personally sued by employees, vendors, competitors, investors, customers, or other parties, for actual or alleged wrongful acts in managing a company.